 Frequently Asked Questions

-Find answers to common questions about our California co-parenting course.
+Find answers to common questions about our online California co-parenting class.
 Can't find what you need?
 Contact our support team.

 Course Requirements & Eligibility

-Our course is designed to meet California Family Court standards for co-parenting education.
+Our course is designed to meet California Family Code § 3201.5 requirements for co-parenting education.
 It covers all topics typically required by California courts and provides a 4-hour certificate upon completion.
-However, requirements can vary by county and judge, so we always recommend verifying with your specific court before enrolling.
+Our course is accepted across California, but requirements can vary by county and judge, so we always recommend verifying with your specific court before enrolling.

 While our course is designed to meet statewide California standards, each court has its own requirements.
 For detailed information about court acceptance and how to verify requirements with your specific court, please visit our Court Approval page.

-Can I take this course from outside California?
+Can I take a California co-parenting class from outside California?

 Yes, you can complete our online course from anywhere with an internet connection.
 This is particularly helpful for parents who have relocated but still have California court requirements.
 The course content focuses on California law and court expectations.